 - 1983 - Mike Travers organises the first Pro-Am together with the Kent PGA.

 - 1990 - The Club celebrates its centenary with a festival of golf.
-The Pro-Am is won by J Hoskison from West Surrey G. C. with a score of 67 (a new course record) from Paul Way - 69.
-A young professional named Brian Impett from Gillingham shoots 75 and Jamie Spence 79.
+The Pro-Am is won by J Hoskison from West Surrey G. C. with a score of 67 (a new course record) from Paul Way, 69.
+Brian Impett, then from Gillingham GC, shot 75 and Jamie Spence 79.